sagearbor/archiveProcessingAgent/docs/deployment_guide.md

-# Azure Deployment Guide
+# Deployment Guide

-This document outlines how to deploy the archive processing agent to Azure.
+This document outlines how to deploy the archive processing agent to a generic cloud environment.

-1. Create a Storage Account and Key Vault.
+1. Provision storage and a secrets manager for credentials.
-2. Set up a Managed Identity with access to the Key Vault and Storage Account.
+2. Configure authentication so the agent can access these resources.
-3. Configure environment variables in the Azure App Service or container instance.
+3. Set environment variables in your application host or container.
-4. Deploy the application code using `az webapp up` or a CI/CD pipeline.
+4. Deploy the application using your provider's CLI or CI/CD pipeline.
-5. Enable monitoring and health checks using Azure Application Insights.
+5. Enable monitoring and health checks using your provider's tooling.

-Example CLI deployment script is provided in `scripts/deploy_azure.sh`.
+An example Azure deployment script is available in `scripts/deploy_azure.sh` as a reference.